First winter weather advisory issued for Grand Island and much of the surrounding area

 “Just in the past 30 years, high temperatures in Grand Island have ranged from 23 to 81, and lows have ranged from 15 to 54,” the weather service reports.

-As for daily liquid precipitation, the weather service said measurable amounts of 0.01 of an inch have been recorded in 21 of 124 years, or only 17% of the time.
+As for liquid precipitation on Halloween, the weather service said measurable amounts of 0.01 of an inch have been recorded in 21 of 124 years, or only 17% of the time.
 Measurable snow has been even rarer, with only four instances on record (although one of these was just two years ago in 2017).
-One snow event of note occurred in 1991 when Grand Island received 8.8 inches on Halloween day.
+One snow event of note occurred in 1991 when Grand Island received 8.8 inches on Halloween.

-With freezing weather and precipitation, the weather service alerts citizens to practice caution as the roads may be slick and treacherous.
+With freezing weather and precipitation, the weather service alerts citizens to practice caution as the roads may be slick.

 The Nebraska Department of Transportation (NDOT) encourages drivers to be prepared for winter driving conditions.